Using Vitex (Chasteberry) for Female Fertility

 What Is Vitex?

-Vitex is a herb used since ancient times to treat hormonal imbalance and to improve fertility.
-Vitex is also known as chasteberry, and its scientific name is Angus-Castus.
+Vitex refers to the 250 species constituting the largest genus in the Verbenaceae family of deciduous shrubs found worldwide.
+Vitex is a herb used since ancient times to treat hormonal imbalances and improve fertility.
+Vitex is also known as chaste berry, and its scientific name is Agnus-Castus.
 It primarily aids in relieving the symptoms associated with the menstrual cycle, such as depression, mood swings, cramps, water retention, weight gain, and more.
+A recent study shows that this herb is also helpful in decreasing PCOS symptoms and helping with conceiving.

 Benefits of Vitex for Women With Fertility Issues